syncfusion-content/flutter-docs/Flutter/datagrid/autofit-columns.md

 ## Calculate the column width for all the rows

 By default, the column auto size is calculated for the visible rows.
 The column auto size can be calculated for the all the available rows by using the `SfDataGrid.columnWidthCalculationRange` property.
-The default is `ColumnWidthCalculationRange.visibleRows` which considers visible records for auto sizing.
+The default is `ColumnWidthCalculationRange.visibleRows` which considers visible rows for auto sizing.
 The columns can also be auto sized by considering all the rows using the `ColumnWidthCalculationRange.allRows` mode.

 {% tabs %}
 {% highlight Dart %}